How to vote in jail or if you have a record

 - Your date of birth

 4. They can vote by mail or in-person at a voting center.
 All active registered voters will begin to receive vote-by-mail ballots starting on Oct.
 8. Voters can start dropping off ballots on Oct.
-10, when early voting begins.
+10 at ballot drop off boxes.
+Early voting is available at the Registrar of Voters starting Oct.
+9. Other vote centers will open Oct.
+28.

 🗳️ Vote-by-mail ballots begin to be sent to all active California registered voters starting Oct.
 8. The last day to register to vote is Oct.
-24. (If voters miss this deadline they can still register and vote in person at any vote center location.)
+23. (If voters miss this deadline they can still register and vote in person at any vote center location.)
 Nov.
-8 is the statewide election day but many vote centers are open prior to election day.
+7 is the election day for special elections in District 4, for Chula Vista City Attorney and Fallbrook Public Utility District and Rainbow Municipal Water District, but many vote centers are open prior to election day.
 Vote center and drop-off locations close at 8 p.m. on election day.